Build a CI/CD pipeline with GitOps on Terraform Cloud

 The three files at the root of the directory are the Module itself.

-This will be read from the code written by Team A or Team B, so it is best to
+This will be loaded from the code written by Team A or Team B, so

-clearly state the overview and specifications of the module in README.md and
+if you clearly state the Module's overview and specifications in README.md and

 main.tf

-In outputs.tf, write Output that outputs the information of the Resource created by Module.
+In outputs.tf, write the Output that outputs information about the Resource created in the Module

 outputs.tf